 Maui resident Kurt Butler says his younger brother Kris was "a playboy type" in high school, "very popular with the girls."

-After high school, Kris began classes at U.H.
+After high school, Kris Butler began classes at U.H.
 Manoa.
-He became deeply involved in the late-'60s psychedelic counterculture scene in Honolulu, heavily using LSD (as documented in his 1970 booklet, Sai Speaks).
+He became deeply involved in the late-'60s psychedelic counterculture scene in Honolulu, heavily exploring hallucinogenic drugs (as documented in his 1970 booklet, Sai Speaks).
 He also explored yoga and meditation for a few years before he dropped out of college, started going by Sai Young, and declared himself a guru in his early 20s.

 Kurt and Kris Butler have long been estranged, and Kurt says they are "philosophical polar opposites."
 Kurt said in an interview with Meanwhile in Hawai'i that he believes Kris rebelled against their non-religious, communist-minded father by embracing religious fundamentalism and right-wing politics.
 Kurt said he disagrees with his brother's portrayal of himself as a guru, and he expressed concern for his brother's followers.